seanslma/maki/Data/Forecast/XGBoost/LightGBM.md

 - XGBoost might have slightly lower memory requirements compared to LightGBM

 ## LightGBM example
+`lgb.train` is the core training API for lightgbm.
 ```py
 params = {
     'verbose': -1,